janbar/BLOC/docs/BLOC-Reference-Manual.md

 ## Garbage Collection

-BLOC performs automatic memory management.
-This means that you do not have to worry about allocating memory for new objects or freeing it when the objects are no longer needed.
+BLOC manages memory automatically, so you don't need to worry about manually allocating or freeing memory for objects.

-BLOC maintains two stacks of pre-allocated values.
-In BLOC, a value is a message that can contain either a number or a pointer to a memory allocation.
-One stack contains stored values, and the other contains temporary values.
-The latter acts as a kind of sandbox.
+It uses two pre-allocated stacks of values:

+- **The persistent stack**: contains values that are used throughout the execution.

+- **The temporary stack (or sandbox)**: handles temporary values created during execution.

-All new values are allocated on the temporary stack.
-During assignment the pointer to the content of a temporary value is swapped with that of the stored value.
-The sandbox values only contain releasable payload.
-At the end of each statement, the counter of the temporary stack is zeroed, making all temporary values releasable.
-Memory is freed during a new allocation request on the temporary stack.
-The value pointed to by the stack counter is then purged and reloaded with an empty payload.
-A value of type number, boolean, or null has no destructor.
-Purging a value will execute the destructor of its payload.
-Therefore, the cost of a purge is insignificant for numerical or empty values.
+When a new value is created, it is allocated on the temporary stack.
+During assignment, a pointer swap occurs between the temporary value and the stored value.
+The temporary stack contains only releasable data, meaning data that can be freed when no longer needed.

+At the end of each statement or declaration, the temporary stack counter is reset to zero, which automatically releases all temporary values.
+The memory associated with these values is then freed during a new allocation on the temporary stack: the value pointed to by the counter is purged and then re-initialized with a new value.

+Values of types number, boolean, or null do not have a specific destructor, so purging these values is inexpensive, since it doesn't require complex memory release.

-If an error occurs during processing, BLOC retains the state of the temporary stack for analysis.
-The counter will be zeroed at the end of next statement.
-Finally the temporary stack can be massively purged programmatically, or in context finalizer.
+In case of an error during execution, the state of the temporary stack is retained for analysis.
+The counter will be reset at the next instruction.
+It is also possible to manually purge the temporary stack programmatically or during context finalization.

 ---